luca-martial/luca-martial.github.io/_pages/projects.md

 - Do students in more popular majors make more money?
 - How many majors are predominantly male?
 Predominantly female?
-- Which category of majors have the most students?
+- Which categories of majors have the most students?

 Code can be viewed on [GitHub](https://github.com/luca-martial/Earnings-Based-on-College-Majors)."%}